Dental Onlay and Inlay

 The Cost of Inlays and Onlays in Los Angeles

 The cost of inlays and onlays can range anywhere from $600 to $1,300 per tooth in 2019.
 The cost of your inlay or onlay will depend on the tooth being worked on, the size of the inlay or onlay, and the type of material you choose.

 Back teeth are more difficult to work on and may cost more money.
 Onlays tend to be more expensive than inlays, depending on their size.
 Porcelain and gold tend to cost more than composite resin materials.

 The cost of inlays and onlays will vary on a case-by-case basis.
-If you’d like to get an estimate, contact usat Smile Angels of Beverly Hills for a free consultation and evaluation.
+If you’d like to get an estimate, contact usat Smile Angels of Beverly Hills for a consultation and evaluation.